-Sketch Movie Review
+Sketch Movie Review: Vikram Shoulders This Usual Mass Entertainer With Elan!

 Script & Direction - Vijay Chandar

-Sketch is the second directorial venture of young film-maker Vijay Chandar.
-His debut directorial venture was Vaalu, which featured STR in the lead role.
-Sketch has its script penned by the director himself.
+Vijay Chandar has done a decent job in sketching out a plot, which has all elements in the right proportions for a template action entertainer, with mass elements.
+The writer in him has also added the suspense factor and the progression of the film is also in a proper manner.
+Nevertheless, he could have definitely left off some cliched sequences, especially in the romantic portions.

+The film-maker in him has done a decent job by packaging an entertainer.
+He takes his own time to set up things in the first half, which have backfired a bit.
+But still, the way in which he has planted those twists and mass sequences, deserves due credits.
+At the same time, one will be left disappointed with the placements of the songs, which affects the pace of the movie.

-The cinematography of Sketch is being M Sukumar.
-Ruben has taken care of the editing department of the movie.
+The cinematography of Sketch is by M Sukumar and he has done a good job by capturing visuals that suit the tone of the film.
+Ruben has done an OK job in the editing department of the movie.